About ProjxAI

 “Most AI consultants will tell you what's possible.
 I'll tell you what's worth doing this quarter.”

-Thirty-seven years inside digital businesses gives you three things that can't be taught in a course or acquired in a handful of consulting engagements.
+A career inside digital businesses gives you three things that can't be taught in a course or acquired in a handful of consulting engagements.

-I know what a CFO will and won't approve, what a board will and won't underwrite, and how to frame an AI investment as a finance decision — not a tech decision.
+He knows what a CFO will and won't approve, what a board will and won't underwrite, and how to frame an AI investment as a finance decision — not a tech decision.

-Thirty-seven years of being the person responsible when things either work or don't.
+Years of being the person responsible when things either work or don't.
 No tolerance for projects that show well in a deck and never reach production.

 Book a free 15-minute Clarity Call.
 No sales pitch — just an honest conversation about where AI can genuinely help your business and what it will take to get there.